gmdfalk/blockify/README.md

 * If there's already a blockify process running, it won't start.

 ## Known Issues
+- Blockify currently does not support Spotify 1.0.0 and higher.
 - If Spotify is minimized to the system tray, ad detection will not work.
 - If DBus/Notifications are disabled, ad detection will not work.